meuter/devbox/README.md

-# Custom Devbox:
+# Devbox

-Custom development box mainly for C/C++ and python.
+Custom development box designed to be installed in a VM.

 | Component        | Choice |
 | ---------------- | ------ |